multivac61/phx_devenv/README.md

 By running `devenv up` we spawn a phoenix server and postgres database inside a [process-compose](https://github.com/F1bonacc1/process-compose) instance.
 There you can inspect the logs, start/stop services, et cetera.

+> [!NOTE]
-The first time you run the app you also need to run `mix ecto.create` to create the initial database
+> The first time you run the app you also need to run `mix ecto.create` to create the initial database

 ## TODO